 I believe strongly that tourism, as an industry, must be one of the first industries in Indiana, and nationally, to activate these mobile devices because their consumer base is absolutely in a mobile situation.
 They’re out and about looking for things to do.
 There is a huge opportunity to drive revenue when you’re site is accessible through mobile devices.
 There’s no doubt that as younger generations travel they use these tools as primary decision-making devices.
-And as a tech-savvy consumer myself, traveling a week or more a month to locations throughout the country, my devices figure out where I should eat, where to stay, were to sleep, what to do; it all comes from my mobile phone because that’s the thing I have in my pocket no matter where I am to help me figure out where I’m going next.
+And as a tech-savvy consumer myself, traveling a week or more a month to locations throughout the country, my devices figure out where I should eat, where to stay, were to sleep with your bed chair pillow, what to do; it all comes from my mobile phone because that’s the thing I have in my pocket no matter where I am to help me figure out where I’m going next.
 And that’s only going to increase as consumers of all ages, demographics, technical skills, etc. begin to have these phones as their device.
 In some capacity, some consumers consider their phone to be their primary computing device.
 I think that’s a pretty substantial statement for people to say.
 We’re going to continue to see more of that as the technology continues to increase and the cost continues to drop.
 The cost is what’s dropping faster than anything else right now.

 This summer tens of thousands of tourists will be all around our state and the only decision platform to help them decide where to go and what to do will be their phone.
 That’s millions of dollars available to be captured by the businesses who are best marketing to them, promoting to it and being accessible through heir own mobile site, mobile app or having a presence on other mobile apps that are driving tourism behavior.